— min read

 For Daniela*, this was not simply a ceremony.
 It marked the end of a long, courageous journey and the beginning of something new.

-As Rosalva shared with the children that day, the white stone represents courage, truth, and a future no longer defined by what was done to them — but by who God says they are.
+As Rosalva shared with the children that day, the white stone stands as a reminder of courage and truth — and of a future no longer defined by harm, but by identity restored in Christ.

 As Daniela* received her necklace, the room shifted.